02/04/2021 General News

 Nowadays, Spring Cleaning has taken on another meaning of being a deep clean - any heavy duty cleaning or organising.

 The current trend for decluttering falls nicely with the tradition of Spring Cleaning.
 Advocates such as Marie Kondo promote only keeping things that 'spark joy'.
 S

 So when you've decided what you want to keep and what needs to go, how do you deal with the items which are to leave?

 The Daily Mirror recently published this article highlighting the value of items in the home.
 Many of us automatically think of donating to charity, and handing down to friends and family when we are done with belongings but there is often money to be made in many objects that are often found round the home.

-As auctioneers we are regularly called upon to value specific collections of items such as Model Railways, Comics, Posters and Toys which the seller knows have value.
-During these visits, people often remember other items that they have ‘collected’ over the years such as jewellery, furniture, clothing, coins, stamps, postcards, handbags to name but a few and there is often value in these things as well.
+As auctioneers we are regularly called upon to value specific collections of items such as Model Railways, Comics, Posters, Autographs and Vintage Toys which the seller knows have value.
+During these visits, people often remember other items that they have 'collected' over the years such as jewellery, furniture, clothing, coins, stamps, postcards, handbags to name but a few and there is often value in these things as well.
 So before your items go to the recycling centre request a valuation.
-If we can’t help we usually know a man who can.
+If we can't help we usually know a man who can.